curl/everything-curl/sourcecode-layout.md

 person who builds libcurl to select from a wide variety TLS libraries to build with.

-We also maintain a [SSL comparision table](https://curl.haxx.se/docs/ssl-compared.html) on the web site to aid users.
+We also maintain a [SSL comparison table](https://curl.haxx.se/docs/ssl-compared.html) on the web site to aid users.